Discover how the past is brought to life!

 Have fun with these simple pastimes!
 The earliest toys were simple, homemade treasures.
 See how things have changed since early settler times and discover the various toys children played with.
 Groups will get to play with some of these toys and create their own simple treasure to take home.

 Come butter come!
 The kitchen was the heart of the home and there was much to be done here.
 One of those tasks was making butter- an important part of the pioneer diet.
 Children will see the tools used and follow the steps to help make butter in the churn.

 - Discover the Log House and Scavenger Hunt

-See the settler families’ first home!
-This unique activity will take groups on a tour of the log house and then let children find the important tools, belongings and parts of their home.
+See a pioneer families’ first home!
+This unique activity will take groups on a tour of the log house and then let children find the important tools, belongings and parts of a settler’s home.
 After finding these treasures groups will discover their uses.